-Most hunters start shooting with a .22 caliber rifle and it is definitely a must-own gun.
-I still remember the first 22 rifle my father brought me for my 11th birthday.
-A single-shot, bolt-action .22 with open sights. i practiced for hours in the fields at the back of our house.
+Most hunters start shooting with a .22 caliber rifle, and it is a must-own gun.
+I still remember the first 22 rifle my father brought me for my 11th birthday: a single-shot, bolt-action .22 with open sights.
+I practiced for hours in the fields at the back of our house.
 I kept moving the target, improving my skills.
-The .22 is perfect for beginners who want to learn how to shoot a rifle, and for hunting newbies.
-Despite the small punch it packs, the .22 cartridge can still be useful in the right hands.
+The .22 is perfect for beginners who want to learn how to shoot a rifle and hunt newbies.
+Despite the small punch it packs, the .22 cartridge can still be helpful in the right hands.

 Another great thing with .22 caliber rounds is they’re light and affordable.
-With a .22 caliber rifle you can fire off a couple hundred shots and will only cost around $15.
-So when you go hunting you could carry a thousand rounds with ease. shooting and hunting with a .22 a very affordable hobby. .22 caliber rounds are very small too so this means that your gun can take a shot and its not as loud as other guns. so perfect for beginners target practicing.
+With a .22 caliber rifle, you can fire off a couple of hundred shots and will only cost around $15.
+So when you go hunting, you could carry a thousand rounds with ease. shooting and hunting with a .22, a very affordable hobby. .22 caliber rounds are tiny too, so this means that your gun can take a shot, and it’s not as loud as other guns.
+So perfect for beginners target practicing.
 With enough practice and enough experience, you can effectively shoot a target at distances that can reach up to 440 yards.

-The .22 caliber rifle isn’t as powerful as larger hunting rifles, it can only be used for hunting game animals.
-You can easily take down winged game animals such as small birds like quails.
-Also larger birds including duck, geese, woodcock, grouse, partridge and pheasents.
-The .22 is also good for small game animals like rabbits, hare and squirrel.
+The .22 caliber rifle isn’t as powerful as larger hunting rifles; this gun can only be used for hunting game animals.
+You can easily take down winged game animals such as small birds like quails—also larger birds including duck, geese, woodcock, grouse, partridge, and pheasants.
+The .22 is also suitable for small game animals like rabbits, hare, and squirrel.

 It is illegal in most states to hunt deer with a .22 rimfire.
-On the other hand .22 centerfires are usually legal.
-There is a huge power difference causing this rule to make sense.
-When looking at the design and function of centerfire vs rimfire ammunition.
+On the other hand, .22 centerfires are usually legal.
+There is a vast power difference causing this rule to make sense.
+When looking at the design and function of centerfire vs. rimfire ammunition.
 It is hard to deny that centerfire has an edge.
 There is a reason why almost every modern round is made centerfire.
 The first difference to consider between these rounds is reliability.
 Because centerfire rounds have a separate self-contained primer designed for only one function, they are much more reliable.
 The rimfire round is more accurate because it creates less recoil put packs less of a punch.
-When looking a rounds for hunting, there are several pros and cons for centerfire vs rimfire ammo.
+When looking for a band for hunting, there are several pros and cons for centerfire vs. rimfire ammo.
 For small game, rimfire is considered the best.
-The inexpensive rounds and the lack of recoil make them ideal for rabbits, squirrels and small birds.
-The real argument comes into play when you look at larger game.
+The inexpensive rounds and the lack of recoil make them ideal for rabbits, squirrels, and small birds.
+The actual argument comes into play when you look at a game.
 You will need to do your research for the law on this in your state.
 If you get caught by the game warden in a state where it is illegal, you could end up getting issued a ticket.
 And a pretty large fine attached or even arrested and taken to jail.

 Yes, a .22 will kill a deer if the shot is put into a vital area.
-If not the shot will result in the deer dying a slow painful death after running for a long distance.
+If not, the shot will result in the deer dying a slow, painful death after running for a long distance.
 Deer are not difficult to kill.
 I have seen many killed with a .22 rimfire long rifle.
-That doesn’t mean that it makes it right.
-To do this you need a perfect shot to the brain or through the lungs or head to take the animal quickly and humanely.
-Even with a great shot through the lungs.
-The animal could run for some distance before dieing creating one hell of a tracking job.
+That doesn’t mean that it makes it suitable.
+To do this, you need a perfect shot to the brain, lungs, or head to take the animal quickly and humanely, even with a great shot through the lungs.
+The animal could run for some distance before dying, creating one hell of a tracking job.
 It is an ethical hunter’s responsibility to make every kill shot instant if possible.
-If you are a fraction of an inch from your intended shot it could result in a wounded animal that suffers for a week or longer before it dies.
+If you are a fraction of an inch from your intended shot, it could result in a wounded animal that suffers for a week or longer before it dies.
 Nobody wants this.
-Taking a deer with a 22 rimfire a bad idea.

 Some people prefer to carry the tiniest pistol possible.
-With the idea being a tiny pistol that’s no big deal to carry is one you can always keep on you.
+The idea of being a small pistol that’s no big deal to carry is one you can always keep on you.
 If it’s too easy to carry, there won’t be a reason not to do so.
 Some people also need the deepest concealment possible.
-If legally carrying in a less than fully permissible environment.
-And then you have people that carry a very small backup gun.
+If legally carrying in a less than entirely permissible environment.
+And then you have people that take a tiny backup gun.

-For a gun for self-defense i recommend a nine-shot .22-caliber revolver.
-If you get a misfire in a revolver, pull the trigger again to bring a good bullet under the firing pin.
-There are many types of .22 bullets that include the .22 short for cheap target practice, and a .22 long-rifle bullet with a hollow nose.
+For a gun for self-defense, I recommend a nine-shot .22-caliber revolver.
+If you get a misfire in a firearm, pull the trigger again to bring a good bullet under the firing pin.
+Many types of .22 ammunition include the .22 short for cheap target practice and a .22 long-rifle bullet with a hollow nose.
 This bullet makes a small hole going in, but a big hole going out.
 It will kill a man if the right shot is placed.

 You don’t need a permit to keep a gun in your house.
-But you do need a permit to carry a concealed weapon in your purse or in your pocket.
-You can take the short course to get a permit to carry a concealed weapon at most gun shops. and they will also teach you relevant law in the state you are a resident of.
+But you do need a license to carry a concealed weapon in your purse or your pocket.
+You can take the short course to get a permit to carry a concealed weapon at most gun shops.
+And they will also teach you relevant law in the state you are a resident of.